unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ![A disabled refresh button](../Assets/DisabledButton.jpg)

-A `CancellationToken` parameter can still be added after any other parameters.
+A `CancellationToken` parameter can still be added.
 Although this parameter is recommended, it's not mandatory.

 ### Additional Feed parameters